 The rough grassland found off the golfing line is known as “Ecology Rough” and is managed through annual or biannual cutting and scarifying with all clippings collected.
 Over a number of seasons this practice will lower the nutrient load in the soil, which will reduce the competitive ability of the grass species and produce gaps for the establishment of wildflowers typical of grasslands in the area.
-This process has been hugely sucessful and has produced in excess of 10 hectares of wildflowers around the Avening and Cherington Courses.
+This process has been hugely successful and has produced in excess of 10 hectares of wildflowers around the Avening and Cherington Courses.
 MGC is a Champion Club within the Operation Pollinator Scheme.
 This is a National Scheme aimed at encouraginggolf clubs to establish wildflower areas of 0.5 Ha or more and use them to encourage and promote insect life.
 To this end, several bee colonies have been established on The Cherington Course in conjunction with a local beekeeper.

 There are two lakes on site which were built primarily as irrigation water reservoirs; however they do also provide an important aquatic resource.
 Both lakes have been planted with aquatic plants for the benefit of wildlife and are now regularly visited and used by swans and other wildfowl such as coots and ducks.

 Trees are a very important resource for any inland golf club, and one which needs managing sensitively and professionally.
-Minchinhampton Golf Club uses a combination if its Green Committee and Course management Satff, backed up by advisors from the STRI Enviroment and Ecology department to manage the trees.
-The trees are surveyed regularly noting the health, spacing, species diversity and factors such as damage.
+Minchinhampton Golf Club uses a combination of its Green Committee and Course management staff, backed up by advisors from the STRI Environment and Ecology department to manage the trees.
+The trees are regularly surveyed noting the health, spacing, species diversity and factors such as damage.
 Trees are selectively removed, and often replaced and underplanted to increase diversity.
-Logs produced from thinning are either used to make eco-piles around the courses, distributed to Members or split and used in the clubhouse wood burner.
+Logs produced from thinning are either used to make eco-piles around the courses, distributed to Members or split and used in the Clubhouse wood burner.

 Hedges & Walls